 |Total Operating Cost (C$/t Milled)||$55.01|

 |Cash Costs and AISC|

-1. Cash costs are inclusive of mining costs, processing costs, site G&A, treatment and refining charges and royalties
+• Cash costs are inclusive of mining costs, processing costs, site G&A and royalties

-After-tax economic sensitivities to commodity prices are presented in Table 2 illustrating the effects of varying gold and silver prices as compared to the base-case.
+After-tax economic sensitivities to commodity prices, presented in Table 2, illustrate the effects of varying gold and silver prices as compared to the base-case.
 Additional Project sensitivities will be presented in the Technical Report.

 Table 2: After-tax NPV5% and IRR Sensitivities to Commodity Prices

 |Lower Case||Base Case||Higher Case||Upside Case|